The Ultimate Guide for BloodHound Community Edition (BHCE)

 Browsing back to the Explore page we see that there’s still no data ingested.
 This is where it’s easy to get frustrated — after all we uploaded the data right?

-To find this we needed to jump into the logs with docker compose logs to see the error.
+to see the error.
 This shows that there was an unmarshalling error from the data uploaded.
-This was with data collected via the bloodhound-python from the Kali repos.
+This was with data collected via the bloodhound-python

-Unmarshalling errors from uploading data using the bloodhound-python from Kali repos.
+from the Kali repos.

 To help fix this, I would recommend using the latest collectors for the BHCE.
 I would also certainly wish that the BHCE GUI is updated to reflect these unmarshalling errors or at least provide an indication that the ingest did not work successfully.